Reliant Funding Business Financing Review

 Reliant Funding and Fora Financial are both solid choices for getting a merchant cash advance.

 Fora Financial has a slightly higher minimum credit score requirement but offers a more traditional short-term business loan — potentially with more competitive rates and flexible repayment terms.
-Note that your company must generate at least $240,000 in annual revenue to qualify for either of Fora Financial’s products, while you only need $60,000 to qualify with Reliant Funding.
+Note that your company must operate for at least 6 months and generate $240,000 in annual revenue to qualify for either of Fora Financial’s products, while you only need a 3 months business history and $48,000 in annual revenue to qualify with Reliant Funding .